eez-open/studio/help/en-US/components/actions/IsTrue.md

 ## value

-Input preko kojeg se prima Value koji se testira.
-Ovaj input se može obrisati (briše se u Flow - Inputs listi) ako nije potreban, tj. ako se želi testirati neki drugi expression.
+The input through which the Value to be tested is received.
+This input can be deleted (we delete it in the Flow - Inputs list) if it is not needed, i.e. if you want to test another expression.

 # OUTPUTS